bj00rn/ha-saleryd-ftx/README.md

 ### Configuration in the UI
 Setting | Description
 -- | --
-IP | IP adress of the HRV system
+IP | IP adress of the HRV system on the local network PORT | Port number of websocket, default 3001

 [saleryd_ftx]: https://github.com/bj00rn/ha-saleryd-ftx